iamkirankumaryadav/Library/Data Science/Imbalanced Dataset.md

 - Random Forest and KNN can perform well with imbalanced data.
 - RF combines predictions from multiple models trained on different resampled versions of data.
 - Parameter **class_weights** (We can specify a higher weight for the minority class)
-- Force the model to pay more attention to learning from the minority class samples.
+- Force the model to pay more attention while learning from the minority class samples.

 ### **6. Collect more data for Minority Class**